ronak-lm/lemp-ubuntu-setup/README.md

 sudo nano /etc/nginx/sites-available/example.com
 ```

-In case of a simple HTML website or Vue/React/Angular/SPA project enter this and save:
+In case of a simple HTML website enter this and save:

 ```
 server {